BurningOKR/BurningOKR/docker/README.md

 ## Developer Information

 The application consists of three containers.
-Frontend, Backend and Database.
+Frontend, Backend, and Database.

 The Databases' volume is saved at the default location (Windows: ``C:\Users\Public\Documents\Hyper-V\Virtual hard disks``
 | Linux: ``/var/lib/docker/volumes``) and is called docker_pgdata.